hadley/adv-r/Rcpp.md

     x <- matrix(sample(100), 10)
     rowSums(x)

-The main thing to notice is that when subsetting a matrix we use `()` and not `[]`.
+The main thing to notice is that when subsetting a matrix we use `()` and not `[]`, and that matrix objects have `nrow()` and `ncol()` methods.

 ### Exercises

 With the basics of C++ in hand, now is a great time to practice by reading and writing some simple C++ functions.

 For each of the following C++ functions, read the code and figure out what base R function it corresponds to.
-You might not understand every part of the code yet, but you should be able to figure out the essence of what the function does.
+You might not understand every part of the code yet, but you should be able to figure out the basics of what the function does.

     double f1(NumericVector x) {
       int n = x.size();